The Jeff Goldblum Blogathon Hosted by

 Max (lovingly played by Jeff Goldblum) is the paper's music critic and spends most of his time complaining about his low pay (it's from him the tag line concerning $75.00 most applies) while selling off the promo albums he gets for cash and lecturing in front of groups of rapt teenage female music students about The Beatles and Wallace Stevens.
 Dressed in late 70's baggy clothing (for which most of his money seems to go) is forever railing against the establishment but is the first one to sell out when the time comes.

-Although he gets an appearance in the opening credits hustling papers on the street ("hippie smut!!"), lurking in the background is a scene stealing Michael J. Pollard as the office boy/gopher (he appears to sleep there on the floor) while a corduroy suited Bruno Kirby plays the hustling young reporter looking for his first big break and overseeing this cast of characters if the editor Frank (John Korkes - who had appeared in the 1974 newspaper comedy THE FRONT PAGE).
+Although he gets an appearance in the opening credits hustling papers on the street ("hippie smut!!"), lurking in the background is a scene-stealing Michael J. Pollard as the office boy/gopher (he appears to sleep there on the floor) while a corduroy suited Bruno Kirby plays the hustling young reporter looking for his first big break and overseeing this cast of characters if the editor Frank (John Korkes - who had appeared in the 1974 newspaper comedy THE FRONT PAGE).

 The receptionist Lynn (Jill Eikenberry) who while initially appearing to be just the surrogate mother for most of the staff but is shown to have the most convictions of anybody there.
 Looming over everything & everybody is the potential of the paper to a national chain with the Mainline publisher Wheeler (Richard Cox) and the advertising salesman Stanley (Lewis J. Stadlen) representing the "the man".
-Some of the scenes with Stanley are bit to broad comedy-wise as a sequence with Frank is a bit uncomfortable as Frank physically manhandles him in a dispute over advertising space.
+Some of the scenes with Stanley are a bit to broad comedy-wise as a sequence with Frank is a bit uncomfortable as Frank physically manhandles him in a dispute over advertising space.

-Although episodic like an Altman film, BETWEEN THE LINES takes it time with many of the sequences allowing us to really get to know the various participants (although we really could use some more Michael J. Pollard) and the film works best (for me at least) when it concentrates on the newspaper drama rather than the relationships and bed-hopping that take up the middle of the film.
-Although not a female orientated plot the women here do have most of the drive and gumption and they seem to be the actually driving force behind keeping the paper alive with Gwen Collin's character Laura being the one we really want to see exert herself and get rid of the sanctimonious Michael.
+Although episodic-like an Altman film, BETWEEN THE LINES, takes it time with many of the sequences allowing us to really get to know the various participants (although we really could use some more Michael J. Pollard) and the film works best (for me at least) when it concentrates on the newspaper drama rather than the relationships and bed-hopping that take up the middle of the film.
+Although not a female orientated plot the women here do have most of the drive and gumption and they seem to be the actual driving force behind keeping the paper alive with Gwen Collin's character Laura being the one we really want to see exert herself and get rid of the sanctimonious Michael.

-There's a wonderful scene where Abbie accompanies Harry to interview a stripper (a wonderfully feisty & lovable pre-TAXI Marilu Henner) and she shows him up by asking the more pertinent questions which causes him to resent her.
-There's a long sequence at bar with a Southside Johnny and The Asbury Jukes that gives all the characters opportunities to shine with Jeff Goldblum talking up two young groupies (did Southside Johnny have groupies??).
+There's a wonderful scene where Abbie accompanies Harry to interview a stripper (a wonderfully feisty & lovable pre-TAXI Marilu Henner) and she shows him up by asking the more pertinent questions which cause him to resent her.
+There's a long sequence at a bar with a Southside Johnny and The Asbury Jukes that gives all the characters opportunities to shine with Jeff Goldblum talking up two young groupies (did Southside Johnny have groupies??).
 Goldblum is marvelous as the music critic (we never actually see him or anybody else working on a story except for Harry's stripper interview) but all along hustling for loans and free drugs.
 He does get the chance however to help save Bruno Kirby from a violent confrontation as a result of a story he's been pursuing and it's a real great redemption to finally see him stand up for something with conviction.
-He's character is reminiscent of THE BIG CHILL and one could easily picture music critic Max becoming People magazine writer Michael.
+His character is reminiscent of THE BIG CHILL and one could easily picture music critic Max becoming People magazine writer Michael.